Madam Rides the Bus Summary, Explanation, Word meanings Class 10

 Madam Rides the Bus Class 10 Introduction

 Madam Rides the Bus – The lesson “Madam Rides the Bus” is about a brave eight-year-old who had a strong desire and along with it, the courage to fulfill it.
 She liked gazing at the hustle and bustle of the street and her favourite part was the sight of a bus arriving and departing.
 Thus, she developed a deep desire to travel by bus.
-For that, she needed all sorts of information about the bus journey, collect the bus fare and then plan it so that she could be back at home before her mother woke up from her afternoon nap.
+For that, she needed all sorts of information about the bus journey, the bus fare and then plan it so that she could be back at home before her mother woke up from her afternoon nap.
 Thus, the story brings us recounts of how innocently but responsibly she fulfilled her deepest desire and her experiences on the bus ride.
 How an incident makes her realize the reality of death.

 Theme of the Lesson